chaunceygardiner/weewx-loopdata/docs/installation.md

 1. Install the loopdata extension:

    ```
-   sudo /home/weewx/bin/wee_extension --install weewx-loopdata.zip
+   sudo wee_extension --install weewx-loopdata.zip
    ```

-   Note: this command assumes weewx is installed in `/home/weewx`.
-If it's installed elsewhere, adjust the path of `wee_extension` accordingly.
+   Note: a package install has `wee_extension` on the path, as above.
+On a setup.py install use the full path, e.g.
+   `/home/weewx/bin/wee_extension`.

 1. Adjust the `[LoopData]` section the install added to weewx.conf (see [First-time configuration](#first-time-configuration) below).